BAPIO Research & Innovation Competition (BRIC) 2018

 Bristol Marriott Hotel City Centre, Bristol

-British Association of Physicians of India (BAPIO) is pleased to announce the BAPIO Research & Innovation Competition (BRIC) 2017, in collaboration with Royal College of Physicians, Royal College of Physicians of Edinburgh, Doctors Academy, and Royal College of Paediatrics and Child Health.
+British Association of Physicians of India (BAPIO) is pleased to announce the BAPIO Research & Innovation Competition (BRIC) 2018, in collaboration with the Royal College of Physicians, the Royal College of Paediatrics and Child Health, and Doctors Academy.